 You are able to open a business in Canada as a self-employed person when you are:

 - willing to be self-employed in Canada.

 What it exactly means?
-In the light of official Canadian Government website, relevant experience is (at least) two years experience, special criteria are related to your education, age or language possibilities.
+In the light of the official Canadian Government website, relevant experience is (at least) two years experience, special criteria are related to your education, age or language possibilities.
 What is more, you have to show that you are able to provide for your family in a financial sense.

 The application process is very similar to the previous (Start-up Visa) one.
 You will also need to fill submission form, attach required documents and pay special fees.
 The general fee for immigration as a self-employed person starts from $1540 and all processing time last about 25 months.

 Keep in mind, when you arrive to Canada with more than CAN$10.000, you must tell about it to the CBSA officer.
 If you forget about this fact, your money can be seized.
 It also is worth to get to know with CBSA website and check what you can transport into Canada.

 As we can see, there are two main options if you think about opening a business in Canada as a foreigner.
 All in all, moving an already-established business to this country is related to many registration factors which depend on the provinces you want to work in.
 And even though each of them has its own procedures and regulations, the form of application is very similar.
 In the case of starting a business in Canada from scratch, check if you meet all essential conditions and… be patient because all processes might last even about 2 years.